abolla04/Project_3/README.md

 * [MetaMask](https://docs.metamask.io/guide/) - For secure and usable Ethereum-based web sites.
 In particular, it handles account management and connecting the user to the blockchain.

+* [OpenZeppelin](https://docs.openzeppelin.com/openzeppelin/) - OpenZeppelin provides security products to build, automate, and operate decentralized applications.

 ---

 ## Installation Guide

+To run this contract, clone this repository and run the 'SonatSonos.sol' and 'Time_Sensitive.sol' files on your computer in the Remix IDE.